open-power-ref-design/cluster-genesis/docs/Intro-Setup.rst

 information once vPC (AKA MLAG or VLAG) has been configured on the data switches.

+.. _setup-deployer:

 Setting up the Deployer Node
 ----------------------------

 It is recommended that the deployer node have at least one available core of a XEON class processor, 16 GB of memory free and 64 GB available disk space.
+When using the POWER-Up software installation capabilities, it is recommended that 300 GB of disk space be available.
 For larger cluster deployments, additional cores, memory and disk space are recommended.
-A 4 core XEON class processor with 32 GB memory and 320 GB disk space is generally adequate for installations up to several racks.
+A 4 core XEON class processor with 32 GB memory and 320 GB disk space is generally adequate for cluster deployments up to several racks.

-The deployer node requires internet access.
+The deployer node requires internet access for setup and installation of the POWER-UP software and setup of any repositories needed for software installation.
 This can be achieved through the interface used for connection to the management switch (assuming the management switch has a connection to the internet) or through another interface.
+Internet access is not required when running POWER-Up software installation functions, but is required when running cluster deployments.

 **Operating Sytem and Package setup of the Deployer Node**

 - Deployer OS Requirements:
-    - Ubuntu
+    - Ubuntu (Software installation is not yet supported under Ubuntu)
         - Release 14.04LTS or 16.04LTS
         - SSH login enabled
         - sudo privileges
-    - RHEL
+    - RHEL (Software installation is supported with POWER-Up vs 2.1.
+Cluster deployment is not yet supported under RHEL)
         - Release 7.2 or later
         - Extra Packages for Enterprise Linux (EPEL) repository enabled (https://fedoraproject.org/wiki/EPEL)